 At any rate, closing in on age 40, she and her husband are happy to keep up the tradition and live out their dream lives working outdoors in a beautiful landscape, and then picking up side hustles overseas to fund some amazing adventures.
 A few months hiking and exploring in Thailand / SE Asia?
 A few months in Britain working a hobby farm?
 Sounds terrible!

 There are several options for finding gigs that use your cubicle job skills on a seasonal basis.
 SeasonalFIRE is a close sibling of SemiFIRE, particularly where consulting is concerned.
-I believe for me personally, the ideal off-ramp from full-time cubicle craziness to early retirement is consulting.
+I believe for me, the ideal off-ramp from full-time cubicle craziness to early retirement is consulting.

 Here’s why: I know how to organize corporate chaos and build consensus on direction.
 I know how to establish strong and effective teams.
-Why wouldn’t company A, B, or C need a little spot work to help solve their problems?
-It could be a one week stint or a six-month gig.
+Why wouldn’t companies A, B, or C need a little spot work to help solve their problems?
+It could be a one-week stint or a six-month gig.
 Either way, I’m not locked in forever.

 Reading this short and sweet article about how easy it is to dive into part-time consulting has me energized to fire up yet another LLC and start this new side gig.
 Having built a pretty solid LinkedIn network over the years, I have an okay starting position for potential clients.